hugogu/rt-balance/README.md

     ./gradlew :app-account-service:bootBuildImage
     ./gradlew :app-transaction-service:bootBuildImage
     ```

+:warning: Build from IntelliJ IDEA may not work as expected because it may not pick up the correct DOCKER_HOST from environment.
 :warning: The image built is for amd64 architecture, it may not perform well for Mac Apple Silicon Chipset users.
 Spring Boot 3.4 will provide a native support to it.

 ## How to Deploy